nimiq/nimiq.github.io/tutorials/wordpress-payment-plugin-1-installation.md

 **Wallet NIM Address:** Enter the Nimiq Address to receive your NIM payments.

-**For accepting Bitcoin:** set _BTC xPublic Key_ field (optional)
+**For accepting Bitcoin:** set _BTC xPublic Key_ field (optional) and make sure you have SSL/HTTPS enabled.

 **For accepting Ethereum:** set the _ETH xPublic Key_ field and the _Etherscan.io API key_ (which you can get at etherscan.io).
 We recommend to check the _Re-use ETH addresses_ - otherwise, each order will be paid to a new ETH address and you as the shop owner have to pull all the funds together later resulting in more privacy but also in higher fees.
+Similarily, make sure you have SSL/HTTPS enabled.

 **Network Mode:** For testing, your can set both, NIM and BTC/ETH, to "Testnet", otherwise to "Mainnet".